nksz6/nksz6/README.md

 Hello! ^_^ My name is Nick Kelley.
 I am a student at Metropolitan State University, in the BS Computer Science program.

 I have a huge interest in coding!
-I am currently studying all sorts of things.
+I am trying to learn new skills over the summer.

-I have lots of skills.
+I am working on projects in Java & learning Docker right now.

-I am working on projects in Java & Kotlin right now.
+I will reorganize my repo's soon, some of it is irrelevant.

 <!--
 **nksz6/nksz6* is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.